 They say that patience is a virtue and that holds true here.
 After launching a campaign, I recommend allowing the campaign to run three to four weeks before determining if the campaign is profitable or not.
 That allows for the Amazon algorithm to adjust and allows you as the advertiser time to make optimizations to the campaign and steady performance.
 The campaigns aren’t the type where you can set-it and forget-it.
 They need to be monitored and optimized on a regular basis.

 In conclusion, Amazon is the place to be for e-commerce businesses.
 It’s an effective way to get your products in front of the consumer and in the same space as your competitors.
 By using the above tips, you are sure to develop a solid marketing strategy to utilize Amazon Product Ads.

-For more information on Amazon, check out the following posts;
+For more information on Amazon, check out the following resources:

 - A Step-by-Step Introduction to Amazon Product Ads by Kirk Williams